HB-952

 Plain Language

 Operators must display a clear and conspicuous warning to all users stating that companion chatbots are artificially generated and not human, and that they may not be suitable for some minors.
-This is an unconditional disclosure — it applies regardless of whether a reasonable person would be misled.
-Note that this is a general-user obligation separate from the enhanced developer disclosure requirements under subsection (E).
+This is an unconditional disclosure — it applies to every user regardless of whether a reasonable person would be misled.
+Note this provision was amended to replace the original subsection (D) and is distinct from the more detailed developer warning obligations in subsection (E).

 Statutory Text